 J5.2(a)(iii) requires the water flow through major items such as boilers and chillers to be stopped when the item is not needed, usually by an automatic valve.
 This will reduce the amount of water being circulated and the pump energy needed, as well as thermal loss through the additional components.

-J5.4(b) specifies the efficiencies required for gas and oil fired heaters, such as boilers, used for heating in the building.
-It only applies to such heaters that are part of an air-conditioning system.
+J5.4(b)(i) specifies the efficiencies required for gas and oil fired heaters that heat a space via heating water, such as boilers.
+It also requires gas to be the energy source where it is available.